charlesportoferreira/word2vec/docs/examples.md

 ##### google embedding

     python3 wordvector/main.py -i datasets/toydata -o google.vec -m models/google_model.bin -t google

 ##### glove embedding

+    python3 wordvector/main.py -i datasets/toydata -o glove.vec -m models/glove_model.txt -t glove

 ##### fasttext embedding

+    python3 wordvector/main.py -i datasets/toydata -o fasttext.vec -m models/fasttext_model.txt -t fasttext

+##### mssa embedding

+Mssa embedding model need a corpus properly parsed as suggest by the original paper.
+We are also providing the same toydata with this format as example

+    python3 wordvector/main.py -i dataset/toydata_parsed/ -o toydata_mssa.vec  -m models/mssa.model -t mssa  -p False

+One may notice we provided the parameter -p False.
+This is because our toydata_parsed is already preprocessed and each token is in one line of the document.
+Thus is the format that mssa model is expecting.

 ### Generating a Weka compatible file